 - it could potentially be embarrassing for a website to expose the list of other websites they care about (acknowledging competitors, important news sources, etc.)

 Larger web sites such as those of big corporations or universities suffer inevitably from the deterioration of links.
 Pages often change addresses, and even though the material is still available, it can not be found at the original address.
 Services like Google Cache come in handy sometimes, but they might not have indexed a correct version of the page or they might contain outdated content (often the page is available somewhere else with more up-to-date content, for example a university admissions page).

 A quick solution would be if the “page missing” message would be followed by suggestions of pages which are similar to the old page that used to be there.
 This could be achieved by a site search engine that stores important keywords of indexed pages and would search within the domain for those keywords, if the page is currently missing.
 This could be a feature of site search engines, either hosted on the server or managed remotely.
-This is similar to the second idea in this list, or this idea.
+This is similar to the second idea in this list.